yters/lzjd/README.md

 python cluster.py data
 ```

 If the LZJD metric works correctly, you should see an intuitive clustering of the mammals, and the random genomes clustered separately from the mammals.
+Look in the `results.txt` file to see an example run.

 You can run this script on any directory of files, and see the results.
 Just replace `data` in the previous command with the path to the directory.